joeldba/dwm/README.md

   * Centers newly-created floating windows.
 * scratchpad
   * Allows you to show/hide a small, floating terminal window for quick typing or running commands.
+* sticky
+  * The currently focused window can be shown on all workspaces by pressing Mod+s.
+* hideborder
+  * The border of the currently focused window can be hidden by pressing Mod+Shift+B.
 * restartsig
   * Adds the ability to restart dwm, by pressing Mod+Shift+R. Making changes is much more of a breeze, as you don't have to completely restart X11 after rebuilding dwm.
 * coolautostart